|

 males of Dominica & St. Lucia have pale chestnut caps.
 That of Martinique

-has a chestnut head.
+has an all-chestnut head.

 atrata.